 Rentals are for a one week period, and I do recommend you take the full week.
 There is so much to see and do in Paris, plus you can take 3 wonderful day trips depending on the season (Versailles, Champagne region, and Monet’s Gardens at Giverny).
 If you find it impossible to stay a full week, and are booking towards the last minute, Paris Perfect might be able to consider a shorter stay, so call and ask.
 They may be able to accommodate you.

 However, there is one huge drawback to staying in a Paris Perfect apartment which I must warn you about.
 The apartment is so gorgeous, you may never want to leave!
 I am not exaggerating.
-In the evening, gather at the window of your Paris Perfect apartment at the stroke of each hour to watch the Eiffel Tower sparkling light show.
+In the evening, gather at the window at the stroke of each hour to watch the Eiffel Tower sparkling light show.
 We have magical memories of our children watching the clock, counting down the minutes to the top of the hour, and dashing to the window to see the Great Lady sparkling in the night.

-On your morning of departure, you will feel a little like Cinderella, when reality hits you that you have to leave this wonderful place – your royal coach about to turn back into a pumpkin, and white horses back into mice.
+On your morning of departure, you will feel a little like Cinderella, when reality hits you that you have to leave – your royal coach about to turn back into a pumpkin, and white horses back into mice.
 Ahhh, but that’s what vacations are about.
 Fairy tales can come true.
-And there will be a happy ending, because you will promise yourself to return to Paris Perfect again!
+And there will be a happy ending, because you will promise yourself to return to Paris again!